-Sources: Vegas killer paid cash for property, privacy
+Sources: Vegas killer paid cash for property and privacy

 As the police investigation enters another day, details are emerging about how Paddock -- a man with no criminal record or military experience -- carried out such an awful and bizarre mission.
 Investigators have yet to answer the most troubling question: Why?

-Police and federal authorities say they found about four dozen firearms in three locations -- 23 in Paddock's hotel room, seven at a home in Reno and 19 at his house on the cul de sac in Mesquite.
+Police and federal authorities say they found about four dozen firearms in three locations -- 23 in Paddock's hotel room, seven at a home in Reno and 19 at his house on the cul-de-sac in Mesquite.
 They also found ammonium nitrate, which is used in bombmaking, in his car and in Mesquite.

 The woman he shared those homes with, Marilou Danley, was in the Philippines at the time of the massacre but returned to Los Angeles and met today with the FBI.